 The significance of the PSA level should always be assessed in proportion to the size of the prostate.
 The larger the prostate, the higher the PSA level.
 Even quite low PSA levels can indicate cancer.
 The level of free PSA is significant in differential diagnostics when assessing benign and malignant lesions.
 The lower the free PSA level, the higher the risk of cancer.
 The following table shows the reference values for total PSA in different age groups and the relationship between the percentage of free PSA and cancer risk.
 The table is intended as a rule of thumb for the assessment:

 |Age (yrs)||S-PSA ( µg/l )|

 free PSA (%)

 |Cancer risk (%)|

 (Sources: Thompson et al.: Prevalence of prostate cancer among men with a prostate-specific antigen level < or = 4.0 ng per milliliter, New England Journal of Medicine, 2004, May 27, and Finnish Current Care guidelines

 A PSA test at Docrates Prostate Cancer Clinic costs €42,50.
 The price comprises the examination and the submission of the results by mail or phone according to the customer preference.
 You can have a PSA test (blood sample) taken without an appointment from 8 a.m. to noon on weekdays.
 The testing will take place at Docrates Cancer Center at Saukonpaadenranta 2 in Helsinki.
-Please register at the reception on the second floor.
+Please register at the reception on the first floor.